liffiton/Gen-Ed/README.md

 1. Create and activate a Python virtual environment.
    Requires Python 3.9 or higher.

-2. Install the plum package and apps in 'editable' mode
+2. Install the Gen-Ed package and bundled applications in 'editable' mode

   pip install -e .